Westbourne School, Penarth: Foundation

 The school first opened in 1895 at Ebenezer House on Westbourne Road, Penarth.
 However, the school's foundation is deemed to be during the following year in 1896 under the headship of Mrs Caroline Ferris.
 Mrs Ferris renamed Ebenezer House as Westbourne House and the school was therefore retitled as Westbourne House Preparatory School for Boys.

 In 1901 the school relocated to the large corner property at 13 Stanwell Road, which still forms part of the current school building.

 Expansion

 In 1975 the adjoining property at 4 Hickman Road was also purchased and the combined properties were developed as Westbourne Senior School.
 The school opened a junior college for children aged between 9 and 11 years of age.

-It was decided to make the additional purchase of the struggling independent St Alma’s Girls School located in Victoria Road and, with the purchase, the combined school became coeducational.
+It was decided to make the additional purchase of the struggling independent St Alma’s Girls School located in Victoria Road and, with the purchase, the combined school became coeducational, teaching girls as well as boys.

 Notable Events

+In December 2025 Westbourne was named 'Independent Secondary School of the Year in Wales' by the Sunday Times Parent Power Guide.

+Westbourne is ranked #1 boarding school in the UK for results (ib-schools, co-ed, 2025).

-On 1st February 2024, news was released that one of Westbourne's full scholarship students, Illia Mitiushnikov who was a Ukrainian refugee, had been accepted into the University of Oxford to study politics, philosophy and economics (PPE).
+In February 2024, news was released that one of Westbourne's full scholarship students, Illia Mitiushnikov, who was a Ukrainian refugee, had been accepted into the University of Oxford to study politics, philosophy and economics (PPE).

+At the 2024 Pearson National Teaching Awards headteacher Joanne Chinnock was named Headteacher of the Year and digital director, Stuart Ayres, was named Innovator of the Year.